Kwpolska/chriswarrick.com/themes/kw/README.md

 CSS build instructions
 ======================

-1. Make sure `bootstrap/scss/bootstrap.min.scss` is reachable from CWD.
-(Use a git clone or the downloadable distribution.)
-2. Run `./update-bootstrap.sh`.
-3. Quietly weep over the state of web development and be grateful that you didn’t actually need 300MB worth of `node_modules` to build this.
+Run `npx gulp`.
+The state of modern web development means that downloading 50MB worth of `node_modules` is easier than the previous, unreliable workflow.

-This Bootstrap-derived theme is Copyright © 2013-2018, Chris Warrick.
+This Bootstrap-derived theme is Copyright © 2013-2019, Chris Warrick.
 All rights reserved.